History of United States in Timeline

 2019: Income Inequality in the U.S.

-According to the American Community Survey in 2020, approximately 245.4 million people in the U.S. age five and older spoke only English at home, while 41.2 million spoke Spanish.
-Other languages spoken at home by over a million people included Chinese, Tagalog, Vietnamese, Arabic, French, Korean, and Russian.
+According to the American Community Survey (2020), some 245.4 million people in the U.S. age five and older spoke only English at home.
+About 41.2 million spoke Spanish at home, making it the second most commonly used language.

 Between 2010 and 2020, student loan debt increased by 102%.

-In 2020, the United States restaurant industry was projected at $899 billion in sales.
+The United States restaurant industry was projected at $899 billion in sales for 2020 and employed more than 15 million people.

 January 2021: Capitol attack

-In January 2021, a mob of insurrectionists entered the U.S. Capitol and sought to prevent the peaceful transfer of power in an attempted self-coup d'état.
+In January 2021, the U.S. Capitol was attacked by a mob of insurrectionists attempting to prevent the peaceful transfer of power.

 In 2020–2021, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.